Cyril Salim Bustros: Priesthood

 He was ordained to the priesthood in the Society of the Missionaries of Saint Paul on June 29, 1962.
 From 1962 to 1970, he was Professor of Classical Greek and of French Literature at the Minor Seminary.
 Then from 1972-1974 Professor of Philosophy and Theology at St. Paul Institute in Harissa.

 Interrupting his teaching, he pursued a Doctorate of Theology at the Catholic University of Louvain in Belgium, and received his degree in 1976.
 Bustros then served for eleven years as director of the St. Paul Institute of Philosophy and Theology at the Paulist Missionaries at Harissa.
 During this period he also held an appointment as Professor at Saint Joseph University in Beirut.

 Episcopate

-In 1988 the Holy Synod of the Melkite Catholic Church elected him archbishop of Baalbeck, succeeding Elias Zoghby.
-He was ordained to the episcopate on November 27, 1988, in the Basilica of St. Paul in Harissa, by Maximos V Hakim, assisted by Archbishops Zoghby and Joseph Raya.
+In 1988 the Holy Synod of the Melkite Catholic Church elected him Archbishop of Baalbeck, succeeding Elias Zoghby.
+He was consecrated to the episcopate on November 27, 1988, in the Basilica of St. Paul in Harissa by Maximos V Hakim, assisted by Archbishops Zoghby and Joseph Raya.

-Bustros was appointed to lead the Melkite Catholic Church in the United States on June 22, 2004, replacing the retiring bishop John Elya.
-He was enthroned as Eparch of Newton, Massachusetts at Annunciation Cathedral on August 18, 2004.
+Bustros was appointed to lead the Eparchy of Newton in the United States on June 22, 2004, succeeding John Elya.
+He was enthroned at Annunciation Melkite Catholic Cathedral on August 18, 2004.

+In June 2011 the Holy Synod of the Melkite Church elected Bustros to the Metropolitan See of Beirut.
+Taking his place as Eparch of the United States was Nicholas Samra.

-The archbishop is a member of the International Commission for Dialogue between the Catholic Church and the Assyrian Church of the East, and of the Standing Conference of American-Middle Eastern Christian and Muslim Religious Leaders.
+Bustros is a member of the International Commission for Dialogue between the Catholic Church and the Assyrian Church of the East, and of the Standing Conference of American-Middle Eastern Christian and Muslim Religious Leaders.

-In June 2011 the Holy Synod of the Melkite Church elected Archbishop Cyril Bustros to the Metropolitan See of Beirut.
-Taking his place as eparch of the United States is Bishop Nicholas Samra.